OxygenCobalt/Auxio/info/ARCHITECTURE.md

 - The `list` package contains the individual fragments for each list of music.
 These are all placed in the top-level ViewPager instance.
 - The `tabs` package contains the data representation of an individual library tab and the UIs for editing them.

+#### `.image`
+[Coil](https://github.com/coil-kt/coil) is the image loader used by Auxio.
+This package contains the components Auxio leverages to load images in a stable manner.
+Usually, you do not need to import this package elsewhere, but there are some important components:

+- `BitmapProvider`, which allows external components (Such as in PlaybackService) to load a `Bitmap` in a way not prone to race conditions.
+This should not be used for UIs.
+- `BaseFetcher`, which is effectively Auxio's image loading routine.
+Most changes to image loading should be done there, and not it's sub-classes like `AlbumArtFetcher`.

 #### `.music`
-This package contains all `BaseModel` implementations and the music loading implementation.
-This also includes `Header`/`ActionHeader`, as those data objects have to inherit `BaseModel` so that they can be placed alongside `Music` instances in `RecyclerView` instances.
+This package contains all `Music` implementations, the music loading implementation, and the excluded directory system.

+Key classes in this package include:
+- `MusicStore`, which is the primary access point for music data.
+- `Indexer`, which implements all of the `MediaStore` hacks to create a good metadata indexer for Auxio.

 #### `.playback`
 This module not only contains the playback system described above, but also multiple other components:

-- `queue` contains the Queue UI and it's fancy item transitions
+- `queue` contains the Queue UI and it's fancy item UIs.
-- `state` contains the core playback state and persistence system
+- `state` contains the core playback state and persistence system.
+- `replaygain` contains the ReplayGain implementation and the UIs related to it.
+Auxio's ReplayGain implementation is somewhat different compared to other apps, as it leverages ExoPlayer's metadata and audio processing systems to not only parse ReplayGain
-- `system` contains the system-facing playback system
+- `system` contains the system-facing playback system, i.e `PlaybackService`

-The most important part of this module is `PlaybackLayout`, which is a custom `ViewGroup` that implements the playback bar and it's ability to slide up into the full playback view. `MainFragment` controls this `ViewGroup`.
+The base package contains the user-facing UIs representing the playback state, specifically the playback bar and the playback panel that it expands into.
+Note that while the playback UI does rely on `BottomSheetLayout`, the layout is designed to be at least somewhat re-usable, so it is in the generic `.ui` class.

 #### `.search`
 Package for Auxio's search functionality, `SearchViewHolder` handles the data results and filtering while `SearchFragment`/`SearchAdapter` handles the